AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Experiments and the Results

 \subsection{Datasets}

 \textbf{CUHK-PEDES:} The CUHK person description data \cite{li2017person} is the only large-scale benchmark available for cross-modal person search.
 It has 13003 person IDs with 40,206 images and 80,440 descriptions.
 There are 11003,1000,1000 pre-defined IDs for training, validation and test sets.
-The training and test set include 34054/68126 and 3074/6156 images/descriptions respectively.

-\textbf{CrossRe-ID Dataset:} For cross-modal Re-ID, we evaluate the models on the protocol introduced by \cite{farooq2020IJCB} on the test split of CUHK-PEDES data.
+The training and test set include 34054/68126 and 3074/6156 images/descriptions respectively. \textbf{CrossRe-ID Dataset:} For cross-modal Re-ID, we evaluate the models on the protocol introduced by \cite{farooq2020IJCB} on the test split of CUHK-PEDES data.
 The gallery and query splits have been carefully separated across viewpoints.
 The descriptions are also varying across viewpoints.
 The dataset includes 824 unique IDs.
-There are 1511/3022 and 1096/2200 images/descriptions in gallery and query sets respectively.

-\textbf{CUHK-SYSU:} We evaluate our model on the test protocol provided by \cite{farooq2020convolutional}.
+There are 1511/3022 and 1096/2200 images/descriptions in gallery and query sets respectively. \textbf{CUHK-SYSU:} We evaluate our model on the test protocol provided by \cite{farooq2020convolutional}.
 There are 5532 IDs for training and 2099 IDs for testing.
 The corresponding descriptions have been extracted from CUHK-PEDES data.
 The final gallery and query splits contain 5070/10140 and 3271/6550 images/descriptions respectively.

-\textbf{Market-1501:} We also propose a test split for the Market Re-ID dataset.
-It is a part of the CUHK-PEDES data.
-We separate the train and test IDs of Market-1501 according to the original protocol.
-Then we merge the train IDs with the rest of the CUHK-PEDES data to form the training set and evaluate on the test set.
-The test set is again split into non-overlapping gallery and query sets to define Re-ID specific protocol.
-Hence, the training set includes 11253 IDs with 34191/68396 images/descriptions.
-The test set has 750 IDs.
-The gallery and query sets have 1816/3632 and 1173/2346 images/descriptions respectively.
-The results are evaluated under more strict single-shot and single-query scenarios for this split.
-Please note that this split respect Re-ID protocol and hence, it is different from test split commonly used for Market-1501.